rehan4me/ToDo-Angular4-SpringBoot/README.md

 ```
 $ mvn spring-boot:run
 ```
 The backend server will start at http://localhost:8080.
-I have integrated **_Swagger-UI_** with spring boot application so we can see & test all API end points using this link http://localhost:8080/swagger-ui.html
+I have integrated **_Swagger-UI_** with spring boot application so we can see  and test all API end points using this link http://localhost:8080/swagger-ui.html

 #### 2. Run frontend app